DMVis/DMVis/documentation/visualisations/TabularVisualisation.md

 - Type: number | string
 - Default: `0.6`

-Opacity of each bar as a number in range [0..1] or a percentage string formatted as '{number}%'.
+The opacity of each bar as a number in the range [0..1] or a percentage string formatted as '{number}%'.

 > Note: A value lower than one is recommended for visible bar highlighting.